Lights, Camera, AbraCadabra: Setting the stage

 Unemployed and moving to Scotland, a French illusionist encounters a young woman there.
 The subsequent adventure forever alters both of their lives.

 The Illusionist, a film based on an unfinished script by Jacques Tati, follows a fading form of illusionist magician named Tatischeff.
 He starts accepting any job that presents itself, and even while in Scotland, he travels with a young girl by the name of Alice.
-Tatischeff and Alice form a resemblance of a father-daughter relationship while Tatischeff also reflects on his own life.
+Tatischeff and Alice form a resemblance of a father-daughter relationship while Tatischeff reflects on his own life.

 The Illusionist is unquestionably the most beautiful of any other 2010 films.
 The actions of the characters are fluent and natural, while the cityscape and the surrounding hillsides serve as excellent instances of art direction.
 I nearly had to hold back my tears.